dalequark/daleonai/_posts/2020-07-22-gpt-3-explained-in-under-3-minutes.md

 And here’s the magical part.
 As a result, GPT-3 can do what no other model can do (well): perform *specific* tasks without any special tuning.
 You can ask GPT-3 to be a translator, a programmer, a poet, or a famous author, and it can do it with fewer than 10 training examples. _Damn_.

-Most other models (like BERT) require an elaborate fine-tuning step, where you gather _thousands_ of examples of (for example) French-English sentence pairs to teach it how to do translation.
+Most other models (like BERT) require an elaborate fine-tuning step, where you gather _thousands_ of examples of (say) French-English sentence pairs to teach it how to do translation.
 With GPT-3, you don’t need to do that fine-tuning step.
 This is the heart of it.
 This is what gets people excited about GPT-3: custom language tasks without training data.

 Today, GPT-3 is in private beta, but boy can I not wait to get my hands on it.